-Glenwood Springs is known as a perfect location for people to meet and reunite.
+Glenwood Springs is Fun Town because there are so many fun things to do and the town is known as a perfect location for people to meet and reunite.
 Situated at the Western Slope of Colorado we are nearly midway between Denver and Grand Junction.
 Many people “split the difference” to get together when parties are separated by the Continental Divide.

 One of the most popular locations is Hanging Lake which is located about 7 miles east of Glenwood Springs.
 Hanging Lake is a clear pristine small lake that is the great reward after an arduous mile long hike up a fairly well maintained hiking trail.
 Hanging Lake is a rare example of a lake formed by travertine deposition where the natural geologic and hydro-logic processes continue to operate as they have done throughout the history of the lake.
 The site is also noteworthy for its t hanging garden plant community.
 Because of these qualities Hanging Lake was designated a National Natural Landmark by the Secretary of the Interior in 2011.
 Before venturing out to Hanging Lake, please remember that fishing and dogs are not allowed in the area.